learnaiwb/clash/docs/configuration/rules.md

 ## Policy

-There are four types of POLICY for now, in which:
+There are five types of POLICY for now, in which:

 - DIRECT: directly connects to the target through `interface-name` (does not lookup system route table)
 - REJECT: drops the packet
+- REJECT-DROP: drops the packet but does not close the connection, instead waits for the client to timeout, to deal with request storms from certain applications
 - Proxy: routes the packet to the specified proxy server
 - Proxy Group: routes the packet to the specified proxy group